Last updated on October 28th, 2018 at 12:23 am

 Bail bondsmen perform a much-needed service to communities across the country.
 We get defendants out of jail so they can pursue they life while awaiting trial, and it costs the taxpayers nothing.
 Should a defendant skip court, it is on us to get them back in jail.
 In doing this, bondsmen can’t help but become integrated with the community ( in various ways ).

 Given all of this, Dan has been advocating for bail and continues to inform the public how our criminal justice system is broken and getting worse.
 He’s been doing this mostly by researching and writing about it.
 Aside from writing numerous articles on his his blog, in 2015, he wrote a book about Virginia’s criminal justice system, titled, You Arrested Me for What?.
-Because of this, he was featured on the cover Richmond’s Style Weekly.
-Other works of his include:
+This led to other media opportunies, including:

 Contributed articles for Pursuit Magazine: